 Medicaid expansion was intended to be national, but the June 2012 Supreme Court ruling essentially made it optional for states.

-States will received 100% federal funding for the first three years to support this expanded coverage, phasing to 90% federal funding in 2020.
+Initially states could receive 100% federal funding for the first three years to support this expanded coverage, phasing to 90% federal funding in 2020 and future years.

-♦ As of December, twelve states have yet to expand Medicaid under the Affordable Care Act.
+♦ The map is slowly changing.
+Eleven states still have not expanded Medicaid under the Affordable Care Act.

 Medicaid is not Medicare

 Medicaid is intended to help the poorest and most vulnerable of our population.
 Medicaid provides health coverage for low-income people, families and children, pregnant women, the elderly, and people with disabilities.

 ♦ 74% of Americans have a favorable view of Medicaid, according to a Kaiser Family Foundation survey.
 It is likely that this favorable view is because a large number of senior citizens rely on Medicaid to help cover nursing home care.

 Before the healthcare law, Medicaid didn’t cover low-income adults without dependent children unless they were pregnant, age 65 or older, or had serious disabilities.

 Beginning on January 1, 2014, all children, parents and childless adults who are not entitled to Medicare and who have family incomes up to 133% of the Federal Poverty Level will become eligible for Medicaid — in states that expanded their Medicaid programs.

 ♦ As of May 2022, close to 89 million individuals were enrolled in Medicaid and CHIP in the 50 states and the District of Columbia.